-Quality control is critical for branded apps because this product will act as an extension of your brand image.
+When it comes to building an app for your business, quality control is critical because this product will act as an extension of your brand image.
 There are several challenges to consider during the process of developing a branded app and sharing it with your customers.
 Here are the two essential steps you need to consider.

 How you promote your app will depend on the nature of your brand, but it’s important to know how you plan to reach your target audience before launch.
 For example, it is critical that you make your branded app easy to find online and in the App Store.
 This requires you to promote your app across your other media channels such as your official website.
 Offering users a discount or similar promotional offer for installing your app can be a great way to convert your most loyal customers.

 You need to ensure that your app adds value to the user experience and doesn’t cause your customers frustration.
 A disappointing customer journey will be detrimental to your brand image and will result in a high churn rate.

 Four examples of successful brand apps